JRRS1982/Bank_Tech_Test/README.md

 # Project title

 Bank tech test: this is a common tech test, which I will complete to test my ability as a developer.
-It will test my OO and TDD skills, it will be completed solo.
+It will test my OO and TDD skills, it will be completed solo, reuire me to refactor along the way and consider best practice.

 ### Motivation / Approach